microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

     - Check out repo
     - Login into Azure
     - Create AML job to run feature engineering module using the [custom action](../../../.github/actions/aml-job-create/action.yaml) and the existing [feature engineering job file](../core/data_engineering/my_feature_engineering.yml)
-    > Note: Make sure you follow the next step to edit the ```my_feature_engineering.yml``` file to your datastore name and compute cluster or else the workflow will fail.
+    > Note: Make sure you follow the next step to edit the ```feature_engineering.yml``` file to your datastore name and compute cluster or else the workflow will fail.

-4. Make changes to feature_engineering job file to ensure job will run successful Locate the file named ```my_feature_engineering.yml``` in the ```.github/src/workshop/data_engineering``` folder
+4. Make changes to feature_engineering job file to ensure job will run successful

-- Commit changes to your feature branch and check to see if the new workflow was triggered
+How:
+- Locate the file named ```feature_engineering.yml``` in the ```.github/src/workshop/data_engineering``` folder
+- Replace the computer cluster name on line 13 with your compute cluster name

+5. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trick the unit_test workflow.

+How:
 - Run the following commands in sequence to stage changes, commit them, and then push them to your repo.
-Git status shows the files that have been modified.
-It is useful for seeing the latest status of the files.
+> Note: ```Git status``` shows the files that have been modified.
+It is useful for seeing the latest status of the files, but isn't necessary to commit changes.
     1. ```bash
         git status
     2. ```bash
         git add .
     3. ```bash
         git commit -am "a short summary of changes- insert summary"
     4. ```bash
         git push origin yourname-dev
+- Check to see if the workflow was properly triggered by going to your github repo and selecting the actions tab

 ## The CI CD Workflow is Shown Below:
 ![pipeline](images/part3cicd.png)

 ## Success criteria
-- Service Principal is created and credentials are in Github
-- Understanding of branch strategy with feature branch, integration branch and main branch
-- Understanding of what workflows are and how they can be triggered
+- A feature or development branch was created to track your changes
-- Successfully run one workflow from feature branch
+- Trigger was created on the workflow file ```unit_test.yml``` to run on a push to your feature branch
+- Understand the additional updates that were made both the ```unit_test.yml``` and ```feature_engineering.yml``` file for it to use your secrets and AML resources
+- Workflow was successfully triggered by pushing changes to your feature branch

 ## Reference materials
 - [GitHub Actions](https://github.com/features/actions)